AlexProgrammerDE/PistonQueue/README.md

 - Position cache to distinguish normal joins from recovery scenarios
 - Prevents false "recovery" messages on normal server joins
 - Cooldown system to prevent re-queue loops after transfers

+**Queue pause when all nodes are offline:**
+- Automatically pauses queue movement when no endpoints are available
+- Displays configurable pause message to players (throttled to avoid spam)
+- Resumes automatically when nodes come back online
+- Works with both traditional TARGET_SERVER and lobby group configurations

 ## 🌈 Community